-When buying a new (or new to you) car, it’s important to consider how your car-related expenses will change.
-One of the biggest expenses of owning a car is fueling– and if your new car takes premium gas, that can be a big disappointment.
+With gas prices on the rise, it’s important to consider how your car-related expenses will change.
+One of the biggest expenses of owning a car is fueling— and if your car takes premium gas, that can be a big disappointment.

-Premium gas often costs 30 to 50 cents more than regular gas, on average, and a lot of people ask us: can you buy the car anyway and just skip the premium gas?
+Premium gas can cost significantly more than regular gas depending on where you live, and a lot of customers ask us: can you skip the premium gas for a while when prices get too high?
 We have the answer.

 Regular gas has an octane level of 87, while premium gas usually has an octane level of 92 or 93.
 The higher octane level is designed to prevent knock in engines with high compression ratios– or the volume inside the cylinder that is displaced when the piston moves.
 If you use low-octane gas on a car with a high compression ratio, the gas can ignite prematurely, creating knocking and rattling noises in your engine.
 A mild knocking sound isn’t usually worrisome, but it’s definitely not ideal; and a consistent, heavy knock could damage your engine.